Translating Japanese Names & Back-transliterating Non-Japanese NamesMuch more troublesome than Green/Greene and Smyth/Smythe

 Here are some examples of family names written precisely the same but pronounced and rendered in Latin orthography differently, without any clue given by the Japanese (kanji) orthography.

-Although a diligent translator will make efforts to research the reading of name, the several general dictionary of names that give both options of Hata and Haneda, for example, are of little help.
-If the person bearing the name is still alive or is a verifiable individual, the translator must undertake to verify the reading, and sometimes this might involve tracking down the person and ask them directly.
+Although a diligent translator will make efforts to research the reading of name, listings in general dictionaries of names that give both options of Hata and Haneda, for example, provide little help and no assurance of correctness.
+If the person bearing the name is still alive or is a verifiable individual, the translator must undertake to verify the reading, and sometimes this might involve tracking down the person and asking them directly.
 We recently translated some documents that required us to contact two police stations to verify the readings of police officers and prosecutors.

 Without the ability to verify the name with someone who knows or with the person involved, the translator is often forced to make a guess.
-Guesses must be accompanied by a translator's note to indicate the uncertainty about the name.
+Guesses must be accompanied by a translator's note to flag the uncertainty regarding the name.

 For patent translators, names of inventors and names of Japanese patent attorneys are the most common problems.
 Japanese Patent attorneys, if they are still registered and active, can usually be found in the database on the Japanese website of the Japan Patent Attorneys Association.